Frequently Asked Questions

 Find answers to your FAA questions.

-No. Title 49 U.S.C.
-47115(d) identifies the requirements for a BCA for certain AIP discretionary projects.
-Section 47115(d) is not referenced in the IIJA, therefore BCAs are not required.
-Also, a BCA is not required for installation of weather reporting equipment (AWOS-III or better).
+No. Title 49 U.S.C. §47115(d) identifies the requirements for a BCA for certain AIP discretionary projects.
+Section 47115(d) is not referenced in IIJA; therefore, BCAs are not required.
+Also, a BCA is not required for the installation of weather reporting equipment (AWOS-III or better).
 Other controls are in place to ensure projects are justified and reasonable.

 No. IIJA grants cannot include future year allocations.
 Allocations may change annually.
 See U-32 and U-33.

-No. AIP and IIJA funds come from different sources and cannot be mingled into a single grant.
+No. AIP and IIJA funds come from different sources and cannot be integrated into a single grant.

 No. IIJA funds are administered separately throughout the FY.